daytonaio/content/definitions/20241212_definition_api.md

 ---
-title: 'API (Application Programming Interface)'
+title: "API (Application Programming Interface)"
-description: 'A set of rules and protocols that allow different software applications to communicate with each other.'
+description: "A set of rules and protocols that allow different software applications to communicate with each other."
 date: 2024-12-12
-author: 'Kiran Naragund'
+author: "Kiran Naragund"
 ---

 # API (Application Programming Interface)